drew-sarette/CodeLouNotes/CodeLou-FEWD2/setTimeout.md

 console.log(timerId); //id is still there
 ```
 Note: it is best to clearTimeout every single setTimeout, since setTimeout saves the function *and* its lexical environment until clearTimeout is called.
+Note: Michael says that when setTimeout calls the function, it is garbage collected and does not need to be cleared.
+Only need to clear setInterval, or setTimeout if it needs to be cancelled.

 # Nested setTimeout
 setTimeout can be nested to create a repeating timed event: